Chalk in wooden bowls, separated into cool and warm tones. Framed with a ring of tree branches and a ring of pink knitting.

 Key Responsibilities:

-• Provide targeted math support to small groups of students in grades 3-5, helping to improve foundational skills.
+• Provide targeted small group reading support to students in grades 2-5 and small group math support to students in grades 3-5, helping to improve foundational skills.

 • Collaborate with classroom teachers to understand student needs, monitor progress, and adapt instruction accordingly.